Skip to main content

 Next Steps

-Explore the Extension Development Guide to understand the how boilerplate code works.
+Explore the Extension Development Guide to understand how the boilerplate code works.